 All companies that list after January 1, 2015 will be subject to the proposed all-inclusive annual fee.
-However, Nasdaq proposes to treat any company that applied to list on Nasdaq prior to January 1, 2015 similarly to a listed-company that elects to be subject to the all-inclusive annual fee.
-Such an applicant will be billed for 2015, 2016 and 2017 based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of the date of listing.
-As such, regardless of any increase in shares outstanding, the all-inclusive annual listing fee for such companies will not increase, until at least January 1, 2018.
-Nasdaq believes that this is appropriate, given that these companies will have made their listing decision based on Nasdaq's current fee schedule.
+However, Nasdaq acknowledges that companies that have already applied to list, or apply in the near term, may have made their listing decision based on Nasdaq's current fee schedule.
+As such, Nasdaq proposes to make the following accommodation for any company that applied to list on Nasdaq prior to January 1, 2015, and lists after that date.
+Until December 31, 2017, such an applicant will be billed the all-inclusive annual fee based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of the date of listing.
+As such, regardless of any increase in shares outstanding, the tier upon which the all-inclusive annual fee is based for such companies will not increase until at least January 1, 2018.

 The proposed rule change also raises the annual fees that will be paid by listed companies that remain on the existing fee schedule.
-The annual fee paid by most Capital Market companies last increased effective January 1, 2013.5 Fees have not been increased on Global Market companies since January 1, 2010.6 Since then, Nasdaq has invested in upgrades to the NASDAQ MarketSite, which houses a state-of-the-art digital broadcast studio and can be utilized as a New York venue by listed companies, and the MarketSite Tower.
-In addition, Nasdaq has invested in its online tools, including the Listing Center and Reference Library.
-The Listing Center allows companies to submit their notifications to Nasdaq electronically, using on-line forms that are pre-populated with much of the required information.
-The Reference Library contains more than 400 frequently asked questions describing the application of the listing rules, and summaries of approximately 450 interpretive letters and decisions of the Nasdaq Listing and Hearing Review Council.
-These tools, which provide transparency to the application of the listing rules and simplify some burdens of being a listed company, have had approximately 440,000 page views from January 1 to July 31, 2014.
-As a result, Nasdaq believes it is appropriate to modify its fees to allow continued investment in these initiatives and other innovative ideas that benefit listed companies and enhance the effectiveness of Nasdaq's regulatory program.
+The annual fee paid by most Capital Market companies last increased effective January 1, 2013.
+Fees have not been increased on Global Market companies since January 1, 2010.
+Since then, Nasdaq has invested in upgrades to the NASDAQ MarketSite, which houses a state-of-the-art digital broadcast studio and can be utilized as a New York venue by listed companies, and the MarketSite Tower.
+In addition, Nasdaq has invested in its online tools, including the